Wuj94/PenalProc/Notes/NoPaybackTime.md

 ## Communications

 1. 5G antennas are really dangerous - Due to their working frequencies, those waves are capable of exerting pressure strong enough to move toxic micro organisms into the air.
 In Santeramo in Colle (BA), the 5G antenna was stolen by the Albanian mafia (Rome).
 This point is really high in the province of Bari and the antenna can be used to infect the population in Bari, at need.
+It is located at the train station, altitude of about 1600/1800 feet.
 2. The dipole system - It is to given back to Gioia del Colle airport.
 It is needed by the population and it has no use in the Northern part of the country.
 To find out why, read about the dipole.
 3. The telephone network - It is suspected that Northern Italians have gained access to networking and telephone infrastructure that are not meant to be used by them, after war agreements.